harvard-acc/DreamRAM/README.md

 # DreamRAM
 ## Introduction
 DreamRAM analytically models custom 3D die-stacked DRAM architectures based on High Bandwidth Memory (HBM3).
 DreamRAM models bandwidth, capacity, energy, latency, and area by exposing fine-grained design parameters at the MAT, subarray, bank, and inter-bank levels.
 Providing a unified and extensible exploration framework, DreamRAM enables researchers and designers to uncover new opportunities for workload-tailored memory design.

+DreamRAM has been accepted to DATE 2026.
+You can find the DreamRAM paper here: [https://arxiv.org/abs/2512.12106](https://arxiv.org/abs/2512.12106)

 ## Usage
 ### Requirements